- Time limits

 For more information refer to the Higher Degree Research Rule and for the Master of Applied Science consult the Faculty of Health Sciences Handbook.

 During your candidature you may find a need vary your candidature details.
-The majority of variations do require approval of your Supervisor, Faculty Research Group and the Associate Dean (Research and innovation).

 If you are planning to travel for data collection or conference travel, please read the following and consult the Health and Safety information prior to organising your trip.
 If you plan to travel overseas to undertake research at another institution you must apply for time away.